 - ensuring smooth transitions between children’s and adult services – and access to age and developmentally appropriate care

 - access to bereavement support.

-We join CHAS in calling on the next Scottish Government to:
+Building on this, we join CHAS in calling on the Scottish Government to:

-- Develop a new national plan for palliative care in Scotland that addresses the needs of children.
+- Make sure that the new national plan for palliative care in Scotland addresses the needs of children and young people.